 Level 2 (centre) - Rooms 5 and 6

 There are two entrances to Galleries 5 and 6.
-One entrance is from lift area/Gallery 4, the door is 1270mm.
+One entrance is from Room 4 where the lift opens out, here the door is 1270mm.
 The other entrance is from Gallery 1/ staircase landing, the door is 1260mm.
 This area is large, open and well-lit.
 There is seating in this area.
 The flooring is wood.

 Level 2 (West Side) - Rooms 7-10